Portrait of Isaac Newton (1642-1727) by Sir Godfrey Kneller, 1689.

 You’re probably thinking that I should have realized that authors often make presentations and participate in author readings and events, and I probably did.
 But that didn’t make me want to do it.

-My first experience was at Bouchercon 2015, Raleigh, NC, where I had 6o seconds to pitch my book at the Debut Author’s Breakfast.
+My first experience was at Bouchercon 2015 in Raleigh, NC, where I had 6o seconds to pitch my book at the Debut Author’s Breakfast.
 I wasn’t flawless, but at least I made eye contact!

 My second experience was at the Wasaga Beach Public Library, where I shared an event with author Timothy Weatherall.
 Tim does presentations as part of his day job, and was brilliant.
 I was much less so and in fact, chickened out and had the librarian read for me.
 It was while she was reading that I knew that in future I would have to suck it up and do it myself.
 To have someone else read for me just didn’t cut it.

-Fast forward to Thursday, January 28th, where, as a member of Crime Writers of Canada, I was invited to the Ontario Library Association Superconference in Toronto.
+Fast forward to Thursday, January 28th, where, as a member of Crime Writers of Canada, I was invited to the Ontario Library Super Conference Toronto.
 There, 20 members of CWC would have the opportunity to pitch our book to the 50+ librarians in attendance—in two minutes or less.
 Vicki Delany, president of CWC, was the moderator with a timing trumpet.
 Anyone who ran over was summarily given the horn.

 I wrote my blurb.
 Practiced it in front of Gibbs, my three-month-old Golden Retriever.
 Thought up reasons why I’d have to bail at the last minute (flu? bad cold? family emergency?).
 But Thursday morning came, I made my way to the GO Train station, and headed into the city.
 After all, there was an Expo, other authors to meet and greet with.
 This was a tremendous opportunity, and I had to seize it.

 Thankfully, Vicki Delany slotted me mid-pack, so I had an opportunity to observe others.
-Many authors, among them Gail Bowen, Janet Bolin and Rosemary McCracken offered encouragement.
-And Vaughn Thurman, the branch manager at my local library in Alliston, was in the audience cheering me on.
+Many authors, among them Gail Bowen, Janet Bolin, and Rosemary McCracken offered encouragement.
+And Vaughn Thurman, the branch manager at my local library in Allistion was in the audience cheering me on.

 I wasn’t perfect, and I did have to read some of it (still don’t have that memorizing thing down), but I can honestly say I didn’t feel nervous once I got going.
 Rosemary tells me that one day I’ll get to the point where I’ll have fun with it.
 Not sure if that will ever be the case, but one thing is certain: Gibbs is in for a lot more readings.
 And I’m never going to write or speak about about Sir Isaac Newton again.